danchoi/ri.vim/README.md

 rdoc infrastructure that ri.vim builds on. ri.vim adds just a little piece to that very useful codebase.

+Thank you to [Suraj Kurapati](https://github.com/sunaku) for the tip on how to generate ri documention for installed gems.
 ## Bug reports and feature requests

 Please submit them here: